Institute for Language Sciences Labs

 How we’re going to get there

 We’ll be moving one setup at a time, and each setup will take several weeks to build in the new location.
 This whole process will take about a year to complete.
 New experiments will start in Drift 10 as soon as the relevant setup has been built there, while current experiments wrap up at Janskerkhof.
-This period of experiments being conducted at both locations will last 43 weeks.
+This period of experiments being conducted at both locations will last 43 weeks at most – we hope to keep it shorter as this will be a difficult time.

-During the year of the move, preparations for the renovation of Janskerkhof will start.
+During the year of the move, preparations for the renovation of Janskerkhof will already start.
 This will involve noisy demolition activities that will be ramping up over time.
-No schedule has been set yet, but it is likely that starting from the summer of 2026, there will still be four days a week available for wrapping up experiments at Janskerkhof, gradually tapering off to only one day a week by the start of 2027.
+No fixed schedule has been set yet, but it is likely that starting from the summer of 2026, there will still be four days a week available for wrapping up experiments at Janskerkhof, gradually tapering off to only one day a week by the start of 2027.
+We have scheduled the move of each lab setup in such a way that current experiments can finish at Janskerkhof and new experiments can start at Drift – a complex puzzle.

 When is this going to be happening – timeline